shaigue/DNA_clustering/README.md

 for any question, you can contact the contributors of this repo.

-the report for this project is TODO
+the report for this project is DNA_clustering.pdf

 ## setup